bsa-git/feathers-plus-admin/README.md

 for production mode.
 In environment variables, user's secret data such as user_id, user_secret, etc. are usually specified.

-4. Start your app for development mode
+4. Start your app for development mode.

 to work with the MongoDB database